Mohamed-amir1/Credit-Card-Fraud-Detection/README.md

 Credit card fraud is a highly imbalanced classification problem where fraudulent transactions are extremely rare compared to legitimate ones.
 The challenge is to maximize fraud detection (recall) while minimizing false alerts (precision trade-off).

 ## Dataset
+Full dataset is not included due to size constraints.
+A 1000-row stratified sample is provided for demonstration purposes.

 The dataset includes transaction-level information such as: